adrien2p/accumulator/README.md

 To really start the attack, you only need to fill your `target.json` file with the websites you want to attack and eventually update your `config.json` file. then run the command `npm run start` only.

+# Contribute :ballot_box:

+Contributions are welcome!
+You can look at the contribution [guidelines](./CONTRIBUTING.md)